goodguyplayer/goodguyplayer/README.md

 I see you've found my github account.
 Welcome!

-Name's Nathan, but feel free to call me goodguyplayer or ggp.
+Name's Nathan, but feel free to call me goodguyplayer.

 - 🔭 I'm currently working on a company, working with javascripts and websphere.
 - 🌱 I'm a computer engineer, with interests towards cybersecurity and game development.